6G-SANDBOX/toolkit-installer/README.md

 ## :cyclone: Phases

-### Phase 0
+### Zero phase

 - Update ubuntu packages.
 - Check if ansible-core is installed.
 - Check if the script is being executed as root.
 - Check if the OpenNebula CLI tools are installed.

-### Phase 1 -> PENDING
+### First phase

+- Integrate with 6G-SANDBOX-Sites repository.
 - Create new 6G-SANDBOX sites in 6G-Sandbox-Sites repository.

+### Second phase

+- Create 6G-SANDBOX group.
+- Create jenkins-master user.

-### Phase 2
+### Third phase

-- Add the 6G-SANDBOX marketplace to OpenNebula if not present.
+- Add the 6G-SANDBOX marketplace to OpenNebula.
 - Refresh the list of available appliances in the marketplace.

-### Phase 3

-- Download base required appliances for the 6G-SANDBOX-core: Ubuntu and OneKE v1.2.9.
-The user is able to select version and datastore for each one.
+- Download required appliances from the OpenNebula Public marketplace:
-- Instantiate of the 6G-SANDBOX service.
-The user will be prompted for the required parameters.
-Pending to add further healthchecks.

-### Phase 4

-- Donwloading and scanning the 6G Library repository for appliances.
+  - Ubuntu 22.04
+  - Service oneKE 1.29
-- Matching the found appliances with the ones present in the 6G-SANDBOX Marketplace.
+- Download required appliances from the 6G-SANDBOX marketplace:
-- Console dialog, asking the installer which component appliances  wants to import into the datastore.
-The appliances shown are the ones matching.
+  - Service 6G-Sandbox Toolkit
+  - NTP
+  - UERAMSIM

+### Fourth phase

+- Integrate with 6G-Library repository.
+- Download appliance from components selected in 6G-Sandbox-Sites repository using 6G-Library repository.

-### Phase 5
+### Fifth phase

-- Launching a basic TN.
-A pipeline can be created in Jenkins, for the operator to enter and execute.
-- Validation and certification.
-Some testing.
+- Integrate with TNLCM repository.
+- Launch an end-to-end trial network.

 ## Contributors <!-- omit in toc -->